Earth 2140: Plot

 Earth 2140 takes place in the year 2140.
-Previous wars have left much of the Earth a nuclear wasteland, forcing most of the world's population into underground cities.
+In the year 2048, a global nuclear holocaust had engulfed Earth and reduced its surface into a nuclear wasteland, forcing most of the world's population into underground cities.
 Tensions rise between the Earth's two major factions, the Eurasian Dynasty (ED) and the United Civilized States (UCS), as both sides vie for the world's steadily dwindling resources.
 A UCS raid on an ED base is enough to ignite the rivalry into full-scale war as the ED fails in its bid to control Mexico and the UCS counterattacks Scandinavia, Great Britain, France, and the Iberian Peninsula.

 Factions

-The United Civilized States (UCS) controls all of North and South America, Western Europe and North Africa.
-His nation is populated mostly by hedonists.
-As much work as possible is done by robots.
-Automated butlers are the standard in UCS households, even politics and war are left up to the machines.
+The United Civilized States (UCS) controls all of North and South America, Western Europe, North Africa and Australia.
+This nation is populated mostly by hedonists, due to the near-complete automation of the workforce.
+Automated butlers are the standard in UCS households; even politics and war are left up to the machines.
 As such, UCS citizens are often portrayed by their detractors as decadent "pigs".
-A glitch in the upgrade of the UCS war processor GOLAN caused the giant robot to miscalculate the military strength of the Eurasian Dynasty, thus compelling it launch an attack on the ED.
+A glitch in the upgrade of the UCS war processor GOLAN caused the giant robot to miscalculate the military strength of the Eurasian Dynasty, thus compelling it to launch an attack on the ED.
 After losing several battles in Mexico, GOLAN quickly adapted to the ED threat and began to retake lost ED territory and win battles in Europe.
 The UCS is generally more technologically advanced than its adversary, employing robot infantry and automated bipedal combat vehicles (more commonly known as mechas).